-Topics include: Shear design of reinforced concrete beams.
-Analysis of loads, wind and earthquake effects, continuity in structures, continuous beams and girders; design of one-way and two-way slabs; columns, footings; deflection and cracking of reinforced concrete members.
+Topics include: Analysis of Loads, continuity in structures, continuous beams and girders; design of one-way and two-way slabs; columns, footings; and introduction to prestressed concrete.
 A major assignment will be an integrated complete design of a 10-storey office building.